SwarmUS/SwarmUS-doc/docs/sections/hardware/hiveboard-ui.md

 `[HM: Id] [UI: rgb: V led: 000 hex: 01]`

 The `rgb` is expressed via the first letter of it's color.
-The `led` represents the MCU_0, 1 and 2 (handshake HC, handhsake Host, user led).
-The `hex` represents the 7 segment (Vm state and user 7 segment).
+The `led` represents the MCU 0, 1 and 2 (handshake HC, handhsake Host, user led).
+The `hex` represents the 7 segment (Vm state at the left and user 7 segment at the right).